 It’s also important to monitor your online presence.
 Make sure your site operates smoothly and is an extension of your brand.
 Don’t forget to verify that your company’s address, website, and contact information are listed accurately on online directories like Google My Business and Yelp.

 When your customers leave reviews, respond to each one as promptly as possible.
 If you receive any negative reviews, use the opportunity to address the situation in a friendly, open tone.
-Future customers want to see that you care about them and resolving any issues they might have.
+Future customers want to see that you care about them and will resolve any issues they might have.

 2. Upgrade In-Store Tech